TBCX

 Parameters

-• Readable path - a filesystem path to a script file; it is opened, read, and closed by tbcx::save.
+2. Readable file path — if the value is a path to a readable file, it is opened in text mode (default UTF-8), read, and closed by tbcx::save.

 Behavior

-• Serializes the header, top-level block, Procs table, Classes catalog (advisory), and Methods table.
+• Serializes the header, top-level block, Procs table, Classes catalog (advisory), and Methods table (including kind 4 for self methods).

 Returns